Ambrotd/hacktivitycon/Special Order/Special Order.md

 ## Writeup Special Order by Ambrotd
-looking around the website and with the second order hint from the second order ecuation I was looking around and the only place I find I could do something was in customize
+Looking around the website and with the second order hint from the second order ecuation, the only place I find I could do something was in customize

 This was the request: